emehrkay/ssssg/README.md

-# ssssg (Super Simple Static Site Generator)
+# SSSSG (Super Simple Static Site Generator)

-ssssg is a very simple static site generator written in Python used to render Markdown files.
+SSSSG is a very simple static site generator written in Python used to render Markdown files.

 ##Dependencies